napronald/napronald/README.md

 ![](https://komarev.com/ghpvc/?username=napronald07&color=blue&style=flat-square&label=Profile+visitors)

 # Hi there 👋
-I'm Ronald, a recent Applied Math graduate from UC Merced, preparing to begin my master's in Data Science this fall.
-Throughout my academic journey, I've deeply engaged in machine learning research and taken on significant leadership roles.
-Beyond my academics, I'm dedicated to enhancing my programming skills through web development and data structures/algorithms.
+I'm Ronald, an incoming Master's student in Data Science at UC Berkeley this fall.
+I recently graduated from UC Merced with a Bachelor's in Applied Math.
+Throughout my undergrad, I was heavily involved in machine learning research and held several leadership positions.
+I am currently focused on enhancing my web development skills and improving my data structures and algorithms abilities through LeetCode.

 <details>
 <summary>🌱 What I’m currently working on</summary>
 <br>

-I am currently focused on the integration of machine learning models into web applications.
-I am in the process of creating interactive and user-friendly web applications that leverage the power of AI to deliver impactful user experiences.
-On the side, I am also trying to learn more about natural language processing.
+I am currently focused on integrating machine learning models into web applications, aiming to create interactive and user-friendly platforms that leverage AI to deliver impactful user experiences.
+Additionally, I am exploring natural language processing to broaden my understanding of its applications.

 </details>